daolai-info/NveSimulator/README.md

 # A Simulator of Network Virtualization Enviroment

-Network virtualization is one of the most promising technologies for the future Internet [1], [2], [3].
+Network virtualization is one of the most promising technologies for the future Internet [1], [2].
 We contribute a simulator of network virtualization environment.

 ### It includes:

    - generate online virtual network embedding requests.

-   - perform virtual network embedding, including virtual node embedding and virtual link embedding.
+   - perform virtual network embedding, including virtual node embedding and virtual link embedding [3].

    - generate online end-user requests on virtual network.